 Use of Posthumous Healthcare Data

-Principal investigators: Dr Jon Cornwall (Faculty of Health, Victoria University of Wellington) and Dr Jesse Wall (Faculty of Law, University of Otago)
+Principal investigators: Dr Jon Cornwall (Centre for Early Learning in Medicine, University of Otago) and Dr Jesse Wall (Faculty of Law, University of Otago)

 Research grant awarded: $87,418